Hello! I’m Michelle.

 My philosophy

 People fascinate me.
-The fact that all of us are completely individual and unique amazes me.
+The fact that all of us are completely individual and unique is remarkable.

 All people have something to add, something to give, something to do that no-one else can.
 I tend to use the phrase - what people “bring to the table”.
 This proverbial “table” represents a place.
 A place where one can pull up a chair and contribute.
 Life is full of “tables”.
 We have tables at work, at school, in churches, in organizations, in families and so many other places.